mnproduction/t_to_x/README.md

 # TODO:
-1. Fix groups to split posts % 4 == 0
-2. Handle videos
+1. Handle videos
-3. Handle GIFs
+2. Handle GIFs

-4. Refactor the code make it clean and consistent
+3. Refactor the code make it clean and consistent

 - Documentation
 - THIS